 If a teacher or staff member witness's PDA, the incident will be reported to the office.
-The students shall be referred to a school Administrator and their behavior could lead to disciplinary action that may include suspension.
+The students shall be referred to the school counselor and the action could lead to suspension.

 Bullying and Harassment

 Our school community is built on the foundation of respect and kindness.
 Therefore, any form of bullying and harassment is a serious offense against the student and our entire school culture.
 Students guilty of harassment and/or bullying may suffer consequences up to, and including, expulsion depending on the nature and frequency of the offense.